Minamotion/congratscard/README.md

-This is a congratulations card, use "?achievement=text1&other=text2&name=xd" at the end of the website's url
+This is a congratulations card, use "?achievement=<text>" at the end of the website's url